QuantEcon/sphinx-tojupyter/tests/project/lecture-python-programming.myst/lectures/getting_started.md

 1. the core Python language **and**
 1. compatible versions of the most popular scientific libraries.

-The best such distribution is [Anaconda](https://www.anaconda.com/what-is-anaconda/).
+The best such distribution is [Anaconda Python](https://www.anaconda.com/).

 Anaconda is

 * very popular
 * cross-platform
 * comprehensive
-* completely unrelated to the Nicki Minaj song of the same name
+* completely unrelated to the [Nicki Minaj song of the same name](https://www.youtube.com/watch?v=LDZX4ooRsWs)

-Anaconda also comes with a great package management system to organize your code libraries.
+Anaconda also comes with a package management system to organize your code libraries.

 **All of what follows assumes that you adopt this recommendation!**